University and SHRS COVID-19 Vaccination Requirements and Information

-- Submit a minimum of three letters of recommendation.
-We strongly suggest that two of the recommendations be from college-level instructors in your major with whom you took a course.
+- Two of the recommendations must be from college-level instructors in your major with whom you took a course.

 US Citizens who have received a degree from a country where English is not the official language will be required to submit English language proficiency scores - even if the program curriculum was taught in English.

 CSDCAS Customer Service Information

 Customer service is available Monday through Friday from 9 a.m. to 5 p.m.
 (EST).
+Phone: (617) 612-2030

 CSD Admissions Committee